dthaler/iftype-reg/draft-thaler-iftype-reg.md

 formats are available.
 They are not separate registries, and the same values are always present in all formats of the same registry.

-CURRENT: This confusion stems in part due to the fact that the IANA "Protocol Registries"
+CURRENT: The confusion stems in part due to the fact that the IANA "Protocol Registries"
 {{protocol-registries}} lists the YANG and MIB module formats separately, as if they were separate registries.
 However, the entries for the yang-if-type and iana-tunnel-type YANG modules say "See ifType definitions registry."